csci320/student-template/README.md

 This is a template repo for CSCI 320: Database Systems.

 Create your own GitHub repo using this template.
 Your repo should be owned by the `csci320` organization, and named with your username.
-It should be a public repo, and you should select the option to copy all branches from the template.
+It must be a *public* repo.

 Then, create a GitPod workspace based on your new repo.
 You can do this by pointing your browser to https://gitpod.io/#https://github.com/csci320/YOUR-REPO-NAME